The Service Call: A Full Cycle, Zero Spin

 Why does my Maytag washer run but clothes come out soaking wet?

-The most common reason is a failed or intermittent lid lock that prevents the spin cycle from engaging.
-The machine completes the wash and rinse phases normally but never reaches full spin speed because it can’t confirm the lid is securely locked.
-Other causes include a broken motor coupler, worn drive motor, or a control board issue.
-A technician can diagnose it quickly with a multimeter test.
+The most common reason is a failed or intermittent lid lock preventing the spin cycle from engaging.
+Other causes include a broken motor coupler, worn drive motor, or control board issue.
+Our washer repair team serves Mooresville with same-day appointments.

 My Maytag washer has no error code but won't spin — why?

-Intermittent component failures — particularly lid lock switches — often don’t trigger error codes because the machine can’t consistently detect the fault.
-The switch passes current sometimes and drops out others, which the control board doesn’t register as a clean failure.
-This is actually one of the harder symptoms to self-diagnose, because the machine appears to be working correctly in every other way.
+Intermittent lid lock failures often don't trigger error codes.
+The switch passes current sometimes and drops out others, which the control board doesn't register as a clean failure.

 Can I replace a Maytag lid lock myself?